Single sign-on (SSO) for Confluent Cloud

 - Identity provider (IdP)

 - Enterprise’s corporate user directory.
-SSO users are redirected to the IdP for authentication.
+SSO users are redirected to the IdP

 - IdP-initiated login